Villy-P/CPP-Monopoly/README.md

 If the player is the main player, we first print out each item in the owned plots.
 Then we get the player input.
 If it is 0 we exit.
-Otherwise, we first check if the player owns the color set of the plot that they selected.
+Otherwise, we first check if the property selected is a property and not a railroad/utility.
 If not we go to the start of the function.
+Then, we check if the player owns the color set of the plot that they selected.
 Then, if the property has the `MORTGAGED` flag, we stop.
 Then we call this function: